nasa/ziggy/doc/user-manual/console-cli.md

 **config --configType TYPE [--instance ID | --pipeline NAME]**

 Display pipeline configuration.
 The four configuration types that can be displayed are `data-model-registry`, `instance`, `pipeline`,  and `pipeline-nodes`.
 The `data-model-registry` type displays the content of the known models.
-The `instance` type displays details for all of the pipeline instances, including parameter sets and module definitions.
+The `instance` type displays details for all of the pipeline instances, including parameter sets and pipeline steps.
 Use the `--instance` option to limit the display to the given instance.
-The `pipeline` type displays details for all of the pipeline definitions, including parameter sets and module definitions.
+The `pipeline` type displays details for all of the pipeline definitions, including parameter sets and pipeline steps.
 Use the `--pipeline` option to limit the display to the given pipeline.
 Finally, the `pipeline-nodes` type displays a short list of the nodes for the pipeline named with the `--pipeline` option.

 ```console
 $ ziggy console config --configType pipeline --pipeline sample